samvera-labs/ramp/src/components/Transcript/Transcript.md

-Display transcript data.
+Displays transcript data.
+This component doesn't use central state management to communicate with other component. i.e. this is detached from the other components.

 ##### Props Explained:

-Since this component is detached from the central state management system, it requires the following props;
+This component is detached from the central state management system, so it requires the following props;

-1. `playerID`: to enable transcript synchronization with playback for timed-text
+1. `playerID`: to enable transcript synchronization with playback for timed-text.

+   **Important**: _When using with a different media player (not the IIIFPlayer), the player should have a `dataset` property called, `data-canvasindex` (starts with 0) which points to the current canvas rendered from the IIIF manfiest._

-2. `transcripts`: transcript related data in an array
+2. `transcripts`: transcript related data as an array of objects with the following props.

    - `canvasId`: to identify transcript data associated with each Canvas in a multi-canvas IIIF Manifest used in the media player, transcript data is grouped by `canvasId` in the props
    - `items`: list of objects with `title` and `url` props for transcript data files.
 The `url` prop can point to any of the following file types;